PuerkitoBio/fetchbot/README.md

 The [API documentation is available on godoc.org](http://godoc.org/github.com/PuerkitoBio/fetchbot).

+## Changes

+* 2014-07-04 : change the type of Fetcher.HttpClient from `*http.Client` to the `Doer` interface.
+Low chance of breaking existing code, but it's a possibility if someone used the fetcher's client to run other requests (e.g. `f.HttpClient.Get(...)`).

 ## Usage

 The following example (taken from /example/short/main.go) shows how to create and